Pavlopetri: Name

-Pavlopetri (or Paulopetri) literally translates to Paul's Stone and is a direct reference to St. Paul.
+Pavlopetri (or Paulopetri) literally translates to Paul's stone and is a direct reference to St. Paul.

 Discovery and location

 Discovered in 1967 by Nicholas Flemming and mapped in 1968 by a team of archaeologists from Cambridge, Pavlopetri is located between the islet of Pavlopetri and the Pounta coast of Laconia on the Peloponnese peninsula.
 The site is northeast of the village on the island of Elafonisos.
-The archeological site as well as the islet and the surrounding sea area are within the region of the Elafonisos Municipality, the old "Onou Gnathos" peninsula (according to Pausanias).
-While Pavlopetri was inhabited, Eflafonisos would have been connected to the Peloponnese by the means of Pavlopetri.
+The archeological site as well as the islet and the surrounding sea area are within the region of the Elafonisos Municipality.
+In antiquity, Elafonisos was a peninsula known as Onou Gnathos, according to Pausanias.
+While Pavlopetri was inhabited, Elafonisos would have been connected to the Peloponnese by the means of Pavlopetri.
 Since then the sea level has risen and earthquakes have pushed the city down, making the gap between Elafonisos and Peloponnese larger.
 In Thucydides' "History of the Peloponnesian War", it is suggested that Elafonisos was connected to Peloponnese.
 There are also incisions on the north side of Elafonisos in the rock that were used for transporting goods with carts.